ophub/kernel/README.md

 - The kernel files in the [kernel_dev](https://github.com/ophub/kernel/releases/tag/kernel_dev) section of the Releases are `development version`, which added third-party driver support and special modifications for some specific boxes.
 - The kernel files in the [kernel_beta](https://github.com/ophub/kernel/releases/tag/kernel_beta) section of the Releases are `beta version`, which support custom addition of third-party driver patches, and allow custom configuration compilation.
 - The kernel files in the [kernel_rk3588](https://github.com/ophub/kernel/releases/tag/kernel_rk3588) section of the Releases are `special version` for the `rk3588` series, and they are not compatible with other series.
+- The kernel files in the [kernel_h6](https://github.com/ophub/kernel/releases/tag/kernel_h6) section of the Releases are `special version` for the `Allwinner H6 (TQC-A01)` device, and they are not compatible with other series.
 - The [dev](https://github.com/ophub/kernel/releases/tag/dev) section in the Releases has the download image of the `cross-compilation toolchain` required when compiling the kernel.
 - The [tools](https://github.com/ophub/kernel/releases/tag/tools) section in the Releases has download images of `Android systems` for some common TV boxes, which can be used to restore the Android system when using Armbian and OpenWrt systems.